Ask a doctor about a prescription for BETADINE SOAPY 75 mg/ml CUTANEOUS SOLUTION

 Store below 25°C.

-Do not use this medication after the expiration date that appears on the packaging after CAD or EXP.
+Do not use this medication after the expiration date stated on the packaging after CAD or EXP.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and unused medications at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and unused medications.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE point in your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

-Betadine Soap Composition
+Composition of Betadine Soap

 Brown soap solution.

-It is presented in high-density polyethylene bottles with a black cap and reducer containing 500 ml of solution.
+It is presented in high-density polyethylene bottles with a black cap and reducer, containing 500 ml of solution.

 Cooper Consumer Health B.V.